How Much Does it Cost to Launch a Dropshipping Store?

 Then, with a bit of sprucing up, we're looking at:

-$39/month Basic Shopify + $14 Domain + $19.90/month Advanced DSers = $72.90
+$29/month Basic Shopify + $16 Domain + $19.90/month Advanced DSers = $64.90 ($48.90 per month)

 Dropshipper corner

-Tim Vangness Dropshipping Store“For your first store, you shouldn’t be paying hundreds for custom photos, logos, and website designs.
+Tim Vangness Dropshipping StoreAs Tim explains, "For your first store, you shouldn't be paying hundreds for custom photos, logos, and website designs.
 Your start-up costs should be very minimal.
 Your only upfront costs will be purchasing your product and registering your domain.
 You can take advantage of the free trails offered by Google and Shopify to create a custom email address and get your store up and running.
 You will want to create custom photos and videos of your products that you can use on product pages, in ads, and in product reviews.
-This can be easily done with any modern smartphone.”
+This can be easily done with any modern smartphone."

 Dropshipping product validation costs

-That’s why we recommend setting aside some time (and money) to order the products that you’re going to be selling in your store.
+That's why we recommend setting aside some time (and money) to order the products that you're going to be selling in your store.
+Test the experience of being a buyer yourself.

 This gives you a chance to investigate the suppliers.
 After you place your order, for example, you can follow up and ask, "When can I expect my order to arrive?"
 And when it does arrive you can consider whether it meets your expectations.
 Is it defective in any way?
 Would you want to buy it?